forseti-security/terraform-google-forseti/README.md

 ## Module Activity
 This module is a wrapper for the Forseti installation.
 The following steps are executed:

-##### Download Forseti repository
+1. Download Forseti repository

     The Forseti repository is dowloaded at the root of the main.tf.
 If you prefer you can download the repository, modify the templates/files and skip this step.

-*Set the variable `download_forseti` = "false" to skip this step*
+    **Set the variable `download_forseti = "false"` to skip this step.**

-If you download the repository yourself, be sure to name the folder `forseti-security`
+    If you download the repository yourself, be sure to name the folder `forseti-security`.

-##### Execute the Forseti installation script
+2. Execute the Forseti installation script

     Terraform executes the Forseti installation script and then Forseti handles the rest of the setup using Deployment Manager templates.

 ## File structure
 The project has the following folders and files: